RenzoNogueira/php-native-image-compressor/README.md

 <img width="300px" height="300px" src="compress/new_image.jpeg">
 26,9 KB (27.566 bytes)

-The lower the resolution, the higher the compression ratio.
+-The lower the resolution, the higher the compression ratio.

 ## Parameters
 - **$fileSource** Path, URL, or base64 of the image.